luluzhou1/alinush.github.io/_includes/refs.md

 [^ADGplus20e]: **How to Abuse and Fix Authenticated Encryption Without Key Commitment**, by Ange Albertini and Thai Duong and Shay Gueron and Stefan Kölbl and Atul Luykx and Sophie Schmieg, *in Cryptology ePrint Archive, Report 2020/1456*, 2020, [[URL]](https://ia.cr/2020/1456)

+[^ADJplus21]: **Dynamic proofs of retrievability with low server storage**, by Gaspard Anthoine and Jean-Guillaume Dumas and Mélanie de Jonghe and Aude Maignan and Clément Pernet and Michael Hanling and Daniel S. Roche, *in 30th USENIX Security Symposium (USENIX Security 21)*, 2021, [[URL]](https://www.usenix.org/conference/usenixsecurity21/presentation/anthoine)

 [^ADR02]: **On the Security of Joint Signature and Encryption**, by An, Jee Hea and Dodis, Yevgeniy and Rabin, Tal, *in Advances in Cryptology --- EUROCRYPT 2002*, 2002

 [^ADW09e]: **Leakage-Resilient Public-Key Cryptography in the Bounded-Retrieval Model**, by Joel Alwen and Yevgeniy Dodis and Daniel Wichs, *in Cryptology {ePrint} Archive, Paper 2009/160*, 2009, [[URL]](https://eprint.iacr.org/2009/160)